 Workers should maintain a distance of two metres, or one metre with risk mitigation where two metres is not viable.

-The local COVID alert levels do not restrict construction activities; however, any additional local authority restrictions must be complied with.
+Construction can continue to operate; however, any additional local authority restrictions must be complied with.

-National guidance on social distancing in England, Scotland, Wales and Northern Ireland should be adhered to off-site
+National guidance on social distancing in England, Scotland, Wales and Northern Ireland should be adhered to off-site.

 Going to Work